This is my 3-part movement through childless grief in words and photos...click Read More

 I had to stop

 I didn't let go, move on, or make a decision

 That had long become

-It doesn't mean I didn't want children enough, didn't want to be a parent as much as you.
+Doesn't mean I didn't want to be a parent as much as you

 I had to learn how to sleep again, feel joy again

 And more time,